lbegui12/Dataquest-Guided-Projects/README.md

 - House Sale Price Estimation : Here we'll use the AmesHousing dataset to predict the price of a house.
 Building a better model at incrementally while creating a well structured method in the process.
 It all comes down to three main steps : transform the features, select them and testing the model.
 This a is a great start for any prediction problem.

 - Predicting Stock Market : you want to get rich real fast and easy ?
 Here is the solution !
 Here we'll predict the stock market using feature engineering and a mere linear regression.
 A good starting point for time series analysis !

+- SMS Spam Filter : Are you tired of getting ads ?
+With this simple project, the nightmare is over !
+Using the Multinomial Naive Bayes algorithm, we'll filter spam from ham with a 98% accuracy !